-As modern technology continues to advance at an astonishing rate, we are now spoilt for choice when it comes to gadgets and gizmos.
-Activity trackers have become very popular with health and fitness enthusiasts, yet unfortunately many don’t come cheap.
+As modern technology continues to advance at an astonishing rate, we are becoming spoilt for choice when it comes to gadgets and gizmos.
+Activity trackers have become very popular with health and fitness enthusiasts and swimmers are no exception.
+Unfortunately many of these devices don’t come cheap.

-The good news, however, is that you can source fantastic fitness and activity trackers while not spending a bundle – you just need to know where to look.
-Those that are water resistant are especially popular, which is why we will be looking at some of the best water resistant trackers you can pick up on the cheap.
+The good news is that you can source fantastic activity trackers while not spending a bundle – you just need to know where to look.
+If you are after something that tracks the basics in the water, one of these devices might do the trick.

-Polar Loop’s soft and flexible wristband is very light and water resistant, so you can wear it all the time.
-The Loop features a screen composed of 85 individually placed LED lights.
-The device makes use of its screen well, managing to deliver just the right amount of easy to read stats and updates.
+Polar Loop’s is another inexpensive option.
+The device features a screen composed of 85 individually placed LED lights, managing to deliver just the right amount of easy to read stats and updates.

 Loop works 24 hours a day, 7 days per week, constantly monitoring any activity you do, and that also includes sleep.
 It tracks steps taken and calories burnt and even tells you how much time you have spent sitting and resting.

 You will not get any advanced swimming metrics, but the device does track your calories burned, and if you want to monitor your heart rate, the Polar H7 chest strap is also water-resistant.

 The device is a simple activity tracker, that does what it was designed to do rather well.
 So as long as you’re up and moving, the activity tracker counts it all.

 Moov Now is described as a wearable audio coach, and at first glance, it sports a very novel look.
 Basically, if you imagine a plain black watch with small holes, that is what you get – yet the look actually works very well.

 This tracker monitors progress, it talks you through your workouts in real-time, its water resistant and its battery gives it enough juice for more than 6 months.